Review of the QCD sum rules for exotic states: Theoretical foundations

 In a similar scenario, Szczepaniak suggests that the $Z_c(3900)$ peak could be attributed to the $D_0^*(2300)\bar{D}^*D$ loop instead of the $D_1(2420)\bar{D}D^*$ loop, which is in the physical region by neglecting the width of the $D_0^*(2300)$ \cite{Triangle-Szczepaniak-PLB-2015}.
 The triangle singularities can produce enhancement potentially in the amplitude consistent with the experimental data qualitatively.

-In Ref.\cite{GuoFK-Zc390-pole-SCPMA-2024}, Chen, Du and Guo perform a unified description of the $\pi^+\pi^-$ and $J/\psi\pi^\pm$ mass distributions for the $e^+e^- \to J/\psi \pi^+\pi^-$ and the $D^0 D^{\ast-}$ mass distribution for the $e^+e^-\to D^0 D^{\ast-} \pi^+$ at $\sqrt{s}=$ 4.23 and 4.26~GeV.
+In Ref.\cite{GuoFK-Zc3900-pole-SCPMA-2024}, Chen, Du and Guo perform a unified description of the $\pi^+\pi^-$ and $J/\psi\pi^\pm$ mass distributions for the $e^+e^- \to J/\psi \pi^+\pi^-$ and the $D^0 D^{\ast-}$ mass distribution for the $e^+e^-\to D^0 D^{\ast-} \pi^+$ at $\sqrt{s}=$ 4.23 and 4.26~GeV.
 They take account of the open-charm meson loops containing triangle singularities, the $J/\psi\pi$-$D\bar D^*$ coupled-channel interaction respecting unitarity, and the strong $\pi\pi$-$K\bar K$ final-state interaction using dispersion relations, which lead to a precise determination of the pole mass and width $(3880.7 \pm 1.7\pm 22.4)$ MeV and $(35.9 \pm 1.4\pm 15.3)$ MeV, respectively, and indicate the molecular and non-molecular components are of similar importance for the structure $Z_c(3900)$.

-Precisely measuring the near threshold structures play an important role in diagnosing the heavy-hadron interactions, therefore understanding the puzzling hidden-charm and hidden-bottom structures.
+Precisely measuring the near threshold structures plays an important role in diagnosing the heavy-hadron interactions, therefore understanding the puzzling hidden-charm and hidden-bottom structures.
 Furthermore, it is important to search for the resonant structures in processes free of triangle singularities, such as the photo-production and pion-induced production processes in the $e^+e^-$ and $pp$ collisions \cite{PhotonProd-LiBA-PLB-2005,PhotonProd-LiuXH-PRD-2008,PionPro-HeJ-PLB-2019}.
+For a recent review on the production of the exotic hadrons in the $pp$ and nuclear collisions, see Ref.\cite{Product-exotic-GuoFK}.

-\subsection{Dynamical Generated Resonances and Molecular States}
+\subsubsection{Dynamical Generated Resonances and Molecular States}

-If we take the traditional heavy mesons as the elementary degrees of freedom, then we construct the heavy meson effective Lagrangian according to the chiral symmetry, hidden-local symmetry and heavy quark symmetry.
+If we take the traditional heavy mesons as the elementary degrees of freedom, then we construct the heavy meson effective Lagrangian according to the chiral symmetry, hidden-local symmetry and heavy quark symmetry \cite{HMEFT-Gatto-PRT-1996,HMEFT-WangZG-EPJP-2014,HMEFT-Colangelo-PRD-2018}.
 It is easy to obtain the two-meson scattering amplitudes $V$.
 Then we have three choices:

-Firstly, we unitarize the amplitudes by taking account of the intermediate two-meson loops with the coupled channel effects through the Bethe-Salpeter or Lippmann-Schwinger equation with on-shell factorization \cite{BSE-Oset-PPNP-2000,BSE-Hosaka-dynamically-PRC-2012},
+{\bf Firstly}, we unitarize the amplitudes by taking account of the intermediate two-meson loops with the coupled channel effects through the Bethe-Salpeter or Lippmann-Schwinger equation with on-shell factorization \cite{BSE-Oset-PPNP-2000,BSE-Hosaka-dynamically-PRC-2012},